NLnetLabs/cascade/doc/manual/source/key-management.rst

 automatically except for doing the ``cache-expired`` steps manually, in order to be able to insert extra manual steps.

-.. important:: The ``report`` and ``done`` automations require that :subcmd:`keyset` has network access to all nameservers of the zone and all nameservers of the parent.
+.. important:: The :option:`report <ksk.auto-report = true>` and
+   :option:`done <ksk.auto-done = true>` automations require that Cascade has
+   network access to all nameservers of the zone and all nameservers of the parent.
 If network access is unavailable, make sure to disable them.

 Start
 ~~~~~